 Once the project manager/owner has read the story, all the participants discuss it by sharing their views.
-The things discussed in this step are: how the team will handle the work, how many people should be involved, what skill sets are required, how the problems and delays would be handled.
+The things discussed in this step are: how the team will handle the work, how many people should be involved, what skill sets are required, and how the problems and delays would be handled.
 Along with this discussion, the participants also ask questions about the story.

 Step 4: Choose and Share:

 After all the participants have shared their views and got answers to any questions, everyone secretly chooses one card from the deck.
-The number on the card chosen by each participant represents their estimate about the story point.
+The number on the card chosen by each participant represents their estimate of the story point.
 Once everybody has chosen a card, they all reveal their cards simultaneously.

 Step 5: Reaching a Consensus:

-Once everybody has revealed the card, if all the cards match, the number of that card becomes the consensus.
+Once everybody has revealed the card, if all the cards match, the number of that planning poker card becomes the consensus.
 The team can now move to the next story.
 But, if the cards show different numbers, the discussion is done again.
 The participant gives the reasons for choosing the higher or lower estimate and explains their position to their coworkers.
 After the discussion has been done, the participants review their choice and choose to go with the current choice or choose a new card.

 This entire process repeats unless the team reaches a common choice.
 Usually, the estimate starts to converge after the second round.